simondiazj/Cyclistic_Case_Study/README.md

 The data has been anonymized and does not include personally identifiable information (PII).

-##  Data Cleaning and Preparation Process
+##  🔴Data Cleaning and Preparation Process

 ### 1. File Preparation